smclacke/inception/notes/notes.md

 OR
 sudo docker run -d name_of_image mariadb:latest

+sudo docker stop <container>
+sudo docker logs <container>

 **TODO**

 1) check www.config listen location WP
-2) check mariadb 50-server.cnf locations etc
+2) check mariadb 50-server.cnf locations etc - seems good
 3) nginx script
 4) check what should be in WP dockerfile and what in entrypoint script
 5) what are volumes..

-**NOW**
-check mariadb script by creating image, trying to run.. different error hopefully? look into some todos in files, if maria looks good, nginx is next into a container bit by bit painfully lets gooo